 Dr Kaushal has had an extensive career within investing, clinical medicine/academia and public policy.
-Mohit is an investor/board member to numerous transformational companies including Humedica (acquired by Optum Health), Rxante (acquired by Millennium), Change Healthcare (acquired by Emdeon), Universal American (NYSE:UAM) acquired by WellCare (NYSE:WCG), Gravie, Alignment Health, Wellframe, CitiusTech and Oak Street Health.
+Mohit is an investor/board member to numerous transformational companies including Humedica (acquired by Optum Health), Rxante (acquired by Millennium), Change Healthcare (acquired by Emdeon), Universal American (NYSE:UAM) acquired by WellCare (NYSE:WCG), Gravie, Elation Health, Wellframe, CitiusTech and Oak Street Health.

 During his time in the Obama administration, he was a member of the White House Health IT task force; a cross agency team implementing the technology aspects of the ACA and testified to Congress on the application of technology and payment reform Administration to the Medicare population.

 He also built and led the first dedicated health care team at the Federal Communications Commission, where his team-initiated collaboration with the Food and Drug Administration for the regulatory streamlining of converged telecommunications, data analytics and medical devices leading to the release of the mobile medical applications guidance by the FDA.
 In addition, his team reformed the Rural Healthcare fund to create the Healthcare Connect Fund, which aligned the funding mechanism with wider health care payment policy and technology reform.